arrow-udf/arrow-udf/arrow-udf/README.md

 }
 ```

-The macro will generate a function that takes a `RecordBatch` as input and returns a `RecordBatch` as output.
-The function can be named with the optional `output` parameter.
+The generated function can be named with the optional `output` parameter.
 If not specified, it will be named arbitrarily like `gcd_int32_int32_int32_eval`.

 You can then call the generated function on a `RecordBatch`: